By Aaron Saunders

 The Panama Canal may be a man-made piece of engineering, but when you’re in the middle of the Miraflores Locks, surrounded by whirring equipment, opening locks, rushing water, and ships of all shapes and sizes, the entire thing feels alive.
 Nowhere is that electrifying feeling more apparent than on board a small ship.
 Indeed, I wouldn’t see the canal any other way.

 IF YOU GO

-From December to April, Windstar’s 212-guest Star Breeze and Star Pride operate nearly two dozen weeklong Costa Rica & Panama Canal trips through the Panama Canal between Puerto Caldera (San Jose), Costa Rica, and Colón, Panama, or reverse.
-These sailings include stops in Quepos, Bahia Drake, and Golfo Dulce, Costa Rica; along with a call on lovely Isla Parida, Panama, and a 10-hour transit of the canal.
+From December to March, Windstar’s 312-guest Star Legend and 148-guest Wind Star operate nearly two dozen weeklong Costa Rica & Panama Canal trips through the Panama Canal between Puerto Caldera (San Jose), Costa Rica, and Colón, Panama, or reverse.
+These sailings include stops in Quepos and Golfo Dulce, Costa Rica; along with a call on lovely Isla Parida, Panama, and a 10-hour transit of the canal.

 Aaron Saunders is a freelance writer specializing in cruises who sailed aboard Star Breeze through the Panama Canal last spring.
 He has written two books on cruising, Stranded and Giants of the Sea, and founded From the Deck Chair, a website dedicated to the cruise industry.
 Saunders contributes to USA TODAY, Cruise Times and many other publications.